An informational website that discusses wood science and how it relates to wood baseball bats. ">

 According to the USDA Forest Products Laboratory Wood Handbook, Hard Maple is approximately a 5% to 10% stronger, stiffer, harder, and tougher wood than White Ash.
 This is based on properties of clear wood pieces (2”x2” cross section) that were tested nearly 70 years ago.

-This 5% to 10% difference in various wood properties is likely the reason it is often preferred by players for use in their baseball bats.
+This 5% to 10% difference in various wood properties is most likely the reason it is often preferred by players for use in their baseball bats - players FEEL the stiffer, stronger, and harder wood.

 So, what is the difference between White Ash and Hard Maple?